grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 ### NavModelItem requires a valid icon name

 The typings of the `NavModelItem` have improved to only allow a valid `IconName` for the icon property.
 You can find the complete list of valid icons [here](https://github.com/grafana/grafana/blob/v9.2.0-beta1/packages/grafana-data/src/types/icon.ts).
+The icons specified in the list will work for older versions of Grafana 9.

 Example: